team-vigir/vigir_behavior_synthesis/README.md

 For using the full stack, you also need:
 - [`flexbe_behavior_engine`](https://github.com/team-vigir/flexbe_behavior_engine) for sending synthesis requests via the FlexBE app's GUI and for access to the `StateInstantiation.msg`
 - [`vigir_behaviors`](https://github.com/team-vigir/vigir_behaviors) for access to the library of states and for saving the synthesized behaviors

+### Publications

+- Spyros Maniatopoulos, Philipp Schillinger, Vitchyr Pong, David C. Conner, and Hadas Kress-Gazit, "Reactive High-level Behavior Synthesis for an Atlas Humanoid Robot", IEEE International Conference on Robotics and Automation (ICRA), Stockholm, Sweden, May 2016 (to appear).

 ### Maintainers:
 - Spyros Maniatopoulos ([@spmaniato](https://github.com/spmaniato), sm2296@cornell.edu)